 On this turbulent and sullied river, hidden amid absurdity and suffering, there is a veritable City of God, in which the creative spirits of the past, by the miracles of memory and tradition, still live and work, carve and build and sing.
 Plato is there, playing philosophy with Socrates; Shakespeare is there, bringing new treasures every day; Keats is still listening to his nightingale, and Shelley is borne on the west wind; Nietzsche is there, raving and revealing; Christ is there, calling to us to come and share his bread.
 These and a thousand more, and the gifts they gave, are the Incredible Legacy of the race, the golden strain in the web of history.
 We need not close our eyes to the evils that challenge us—we should work undiscourageably to lessen them—but we may take strength from the achievements of the past; the splendor of our inheritance.
 Let us, varying Shakespeare’s unhappy king, sit down and tell brave stories of noble women and great men.

-Book by Will Durant may be found in The Imaginative Conservative Bookstore.
+Books by Will Durant may be found here.
 This is an excerpt from Heroes of History: A Brief History of Civilization from Ancient Times to the Dawn of the Modern Age